Simondelali/dsa-student-management-app/README.md

 # DSA-student-management-app
 This repo contains a python based Student Management application for my Data Structures & algorithm class project.
+All future commits will be a GUI bades application.
 If you would like to colaborate, Send a pull request and let's create magic

 ## Data Structures Used
 [1] File